Burn Injury Attorneys in Louisville

 - Scarring: Severe burns leave scars, sometimes even after skin graft surgery.
 Especially when on highly visible body parts like the face and hands, these scars can have a large psychological impact and negatively affect a patient’s quality of life.

 Burn accidents can kick off in a second but, sadly, the damage they cause may last a lifetime.
 At Dolt, Thompson, Shepherd & Conway, PSC, we understand the gravity of severe burn injuries.
-We know that when you have life-long symptoms, you need life-long support.
+Our team of personal injury lawyers in Louisville know that when you have life-long symptoms, you need life-long support.
 Our in-house medical team is here to help us investigate your case and provide an accurate accounting of the compensation you deserve.

 We Have Some of the Largest Verdicts & Settlements in KY